Fill form to unlock content

 The foundation of any successful COB program lies in its data sources.
 Relying solely on entitlement data is insufficient, as entitlement data often lacks the depth and breadth required to paint a complete picture of a member’s benefits landscape.
 Entitlement data can also be prone to inaccurate or outdated information.
 To overcome this, health plans must source data from multiple channels:

-1. Contracts and eligibility files: These are primary sources of data that provide initial insights into a member's eligibility and entitlements.
-Contracts often outline the specific terms and conditions under which benefits are provided, while eligibility files track members' enrollment status.
+- Eligibility and entitlement: These are primary sources of data that provide initial insights into a member’s eligibility and entitlements.
+Contracts and summary plan descriptions often outline the specific terms and conditions under which benefits are provided and what coverage is allowed, while eligibility files track members’ enrollment status.

 Relying solely on standard data sources is often insufficient.
-For example, according to Cotiviti's analysis, about 40% of commercial other health insurance findings aren't present on the COB Smart file.
+For example, according to Cotiviti’s analysis, about 40% of other commercial health insurance findings aren’t even present on CAQH’s COB Smart file.
 This statistic underscores the need for health plans to cast a wider net when sourcing data.

 Relying solely on standard data sources is often insufficient.